bncarey42/resume/markdown/README.md

 ### September 2015 - Jan 2017

-Role Overview: As a Geek Squad Technical Education Agent provided technical training to clients in class and one-on-one settings as well mentorship to Best Buy floor sales associates on solutions offered by Geek Squad to enable sales of Geek Squad services.
+As a Geek Squad Technical Education Agent provided technical training to clients in class and one-on-one settings as well mentorship to Best Buy floor sales associates on solutions offered by Geek Squad to enable sales of Geek Squad services.

 - Provided group and one on one training on the use of a number of devices.